doubleangels/nova/README.md

 ## Features

-- **Multi-Platform Integration:** Connect with Google, OMDB, MAL, and other APIs for enriched data and interactivity.
+- **Multi-Platform Integration:** Connect with Google, OMDB, MAL, NewsAPI, and other APIs for enriched data and interactivity.
 - **Robust Commands:** A wide array of commands to fetch information, perform searches, simplify administrative duties, and display dynamic content.
+  - `/news` — Get the latest news headlines about a topic, with interactive pagination.
 - **Scalable & Reliable:** Containerized with Docker for streamlined deployment and auto-restart for high availability.

 ## Prerequisites